Sanofi-Public/spatialone-pipeline/README.md

     - pretrained model (if using hovernet) - default model can be found [here for download](https://zenodo.org/records/10854151/files/hovernet_original_consep_type_tf2pytorch.tar?download=1)
     - label info (if using hovernet) - default model can be found [here for download](https://zenodo.org/records/10854151/files/type_info.json?download=1)

+#### Setting up the analysis configuration
+In order to configure the SpatialOne spatial analaysis, the user needs to define the configuration in a YAML file.
+This file is usally place under **conf/visium_config_flow.yaml**.

+In such file, the user needs to define the analysis metada:

+As well as the different analysis module parameters.
+The [following page](docs_md/parameters.md) contains a detailed description of all the relevant parameters for each module.

 ### **Input files for Spatial One:**